tabacha/ProSafeLinux/README.md

-If your interface is **not** eth0 please specify it, when you call *psl-cmd.py*.
+If your interface is **not** eth0 please specify it, when you call *psl.py*.

 ##Example:

-    ./psl-cmd.py --interface eth1 discover
+    ./psl.py --interface eth1 discover

+    ./psl.py --help gives a overview over the options

 # DEPENDENCYS